 When turbo replication is enabled on a bucket, it can take up to 10 seconds before it begins to apply to newly written objects.

 Object writes that began prior to enabling turbo replication on a bucket replicate across regions at the default replication rate.

-- Object composition that uses source objects subject to the default replication rate creates composite objects that are also subject to the default replication rate.
+- Object composition that uses any source objects written using default replication in the last 12 hours creates a composite object that also uses default replication.

 Cloud Storage monitors the oldest unreplicated objects in buckets that

 have turbo replication enabled.
 If an object

 took longer than 15 minutes to replicate, those extra or "bad" minutes are

 This number represents an aggregate of bad minutes from all objects in the

 For example, if one object yielded 20 bad minutes from 9:00-9:20 AM, and another object yielded 10 bad minutes from 9:15-9:25 AM, the total number of bad minutes is 25 minutes, as at least one object missed the RPO from 9:00-9:25 AM.
 This service level indicator can be used to monitor your bucket's Monthly Replication Time Conformance.

 The Google Cloud console also tracks the number of completed object